Tuition and Fees

-Program-specific tuition and fee information is available within the Catalog under each program.
+Program-specific tuition and fee information is available within the Catalog under each programs .
 Supporting information that is relevant to all programs is listed below.

-- Students with an academic plan that includes an extended graduation date that originated in the predominantly didactic or pre-clinical years, and requires students to be enrolled in one or more credit hours, will pay 50 percent of normal tuition for each semester/quarter enrolled in the additional year.
-Students will also pay 100 percent of normal educational supply fees for each extended semester/quarter.
+- Students with an academic plan that includes an extended graduation date that originated in the predominantly didactic or pre-clinical years, and requires students to be enrolled in one or more credit hours, will pay 50 percent of normal tuition for each term enrolled in the additional year.
+Students will also pay 100 percent of normal educational supply fees and may have to pay an equipment fee depending on the program for each extended term.
 The student will be enrolled in an appropriate course(s) with appropriate credit hours.
 In addition to course(s) with credit hours, students may be enrolled in courses with zero credit hours.
 Zero credit courses allow a student to remain enrolled at the University while not actively pursuing coursework for credit.
 Examples of zero credit courses include continued work on dissertations, practicums, or work related to board preparation and is used when all required credit coursework has been completed.
-The charges will be assessed on a semester/quarter basis.
-This policy relates to residential students.
+The charges will be assessed on a term basis.

 - Students with an academic plan that includes an extended graduation date that originated in the predominantly clinical or rotation years, and requires students to be enrolled in one or more credit hours, will pay a percent of the tuition being charged to the students enrolled in the final year of the academic program.
 This percentage is determined by the program.
-Students will also pay 100 percent of normal educational supply fees for each extended semester/quarter.
+Students will also pay 100 percent of normal educational supply fees and may have to pay an equipment fee depending on the program for each extended term.
 The student will be enrolled in an appropriate course(s) with appropriate credit hours.
 In addition to course(s) with credit hours, students may be enrolled in courses with zero credit hours.
-The charges will be assessed for each semester/quarter that the student maintains enrollment until all requirements are completed, the student withdraws from the program, or the student is dismissed from the program.
+The charges will be assessed for each term that the student maintains enrollment until all requirements are completed, the student withdraws from the program, or the student is dismissed from the program.
 Charges will not be pro-rated.
-This policy relates to residential students.

-- Students with an academic plan that includes zero credit hours will pay $800 per term/$400 per quarter plus 100 percent of normal educational supply fees for each extended semester/quarter.
+- Students with an academic plan that includes zero credit hours will pay $800 per term/$400 per quarter plus 100 percent of normal educational supply fees for each extended term.
+Students may have to pay an equipment fee depending on the program.
 This will meet the University’s requirement of continuous enrollment.
-The charges will be assessed for each semester/quarter that the student maintains enrollment until all requirements are completed, the student withdraws from the program, or the student is dismissed from the program.
+The charges will be assessed for each term that the student maintains enrollment until all requirements are completed, the student withdraws from the program, or the student is dismissed from the program.
 Charges will not be pro-rated.